ParthShethji/Solana/readme.md

 - Data deserialized from account info.
 - Allows sending data to the smart contract and querying information.

-## Additional Notes
-- More topics and implementation details to be covered in the next video.
-- Next video will focus on setting up an environment for writing a smart contract.

 ## Run the solana-test-validator in root folder of ubuntu and run that on bash